BA (Hons) Fashion Photography

 We are committed to making university education an achievable option for a wider range of people and seek to recruit students from diverse socio-economic, cultural and educational backgrounds.
 We are committed to supporting all our students in achieving their potential both during and after their courses.

 Entry to this course is highly competitive: applicants are expected to achieve, or already have, the course entry requirements detailed below.

-Preferred subjects include Art, Design, Fashion, Media Studies and Photography.
+- Two A Level Passes at Grade C or Above Preferred subjects include Art, Design, Fashion, Media Studies and Photography;

 Exceptionally, applicants who do not meet these course entry requirements may still be considered if the course team judges the application demonstrates additional strengths and alternative evidence.
 This might, for example, be demonstrated by: related academic or work experience; the quality of the personal statement; a strong academic or other professional reference; or a combination of these factors.

 English Language Requirements